thiagola92/discord-social-sdk/README.md

 GDScript doesn't has an alternative to [`std::optional<T>`](https://en.cppreference.com/w/cpp/utility/optional), so we just return a Variant which can hold a `null` or an actual value.

+Note: I wiil create a class `Optional` if Godot documentation start giving support to make something like `Optional[T]`.

 > Why exists many functions like `Discordpp.EnumToString0()`, `Discordpp.EnumToString1()`, `Discordpp.EnumToString2()`, ...?

 GDScript doesn't support [function overloading](https://www.w3schools.com/cpp/cpp_function_overloading.asp), so I just made one function for each option.